jrp2014/smuggler2/README.md

 ## How to use

-Add `smuggler` to the dependencies of your project.
+Add `smuggler2` to the dependencies of your project.
+(The original `smuggler2` plugin has a similar interface.)

 Then add the following compiler options to your build configuration (eg, to `ghc-options` in your `.cabal` file):

 ```
--fplugin=Smuggler.Plugin
+-fplugin=Smuggler2.Plugin
 ```

+Note that you will probably want to use a `cabal` flag or a separate build target to avoid applying `smuggler2` to your external dependencies.

-The Plugin has serveral (case-insensitive) options:
+The Plugin has serveral (case-insensitive) options, which can be set by adding a `-fplugin-opt=Smuggler2.Plugin:` compiler option to your build configuration:

 - `NoImportProcessing` - do no import processing
 - `PreserveInstanceImports` - remove unused imports, but preserve a library import stub.